 Take Charge is the University of New Haven’s leadership program that provides experiential opportunities to explore concepts, develop skills and acquire knowledge.
 The experiences challenge students to be more critically, globally and socially aware community members.

-Beginners Understanding of Individual Leadership Development (BUILD) is a one-semester, not-for-credit course that introduces first year students to leadership theory and concepts through interactive assignments, discussions and case studies.
-There are five sections of the class available to choose from for the Fall 2017 semester.
+Beginners Understanding of Individual Leadership Development (BUILD) is a one-semester course that introduces first year students to leadership theory and concepts through interactive assignments, discussions and case studies.
+There are five sections of the class available to choose from for the Fall 2018 semester and one section for Spring 2019 semester..
 The class meets once a week for one hour and fifteen minutes.
-If you are interested in enrolling for the Fall, please email CSS@newhaven.edu.
+If you are interested in enrolling for the Fall or Spring, please email CSS@newhaven.edu.

 The Certified Leader Program (CLP) is a curriculum-based experience that provides students the opportunity to develop their leadership skills through participation in a variety of activities, workshops, educational programs, speakers and by holding leadership roles on campus.
 There are six certificates available to earn based on the six areas of the Competency Learning Experience (CLE) that employers have identified as essential skills for prospective job seekers: Leadership, Teamwork, Critical Thinking, Global & Cultural Awareness, Resilience, and Communication.
 Students can get more information and enroll by contacting firstname.lastname@example.org.